rgordonatrsgc/ics4u-isp-constantid/README.md

 I believe that I will need some sort of networking API.
 I look to use the Alamofire API to solve this problem.
 Other than this dependency, I will only be using standard OS X APIs provided by Apple.

+Note from Mr. Gordon: Not sure that you will need any networking APIs – this would be a local application (in fact users may be put off by installing a program that captures keystrokes and is also network-connected).
+You will likely just be using the standard macOS programming APIs (Cocoa).

 ###Rate the personal difficulty level of this project

 This will be a moderately difficult project for me.
 The algorithm could prove challenging, depend on how accurate I wish to make it.
 The UI design seems fairly simplistic, but there are other possible functionalities of the project mentioned above that I could look into.
-For instance, I could look into how to put an apple device to sleep if Constant ID determines that the user typing is not verified.
+For instance, I could look into how to put an Apple device to sleep if Constant ID determines that the user typing is not verified.
 I would rate this project an 8/10 for difficulty.

 ###Identify what you think your biggest challenge for successfully completing this ISP will be.